omise/omise-android/README.md

         putExtra(OmiseActivity.EXTRA_AMOUNT, 150000L)
         putExtra(OmiseActivity.EXTRA_CURRENCY, "thb")

-        // you can retrieve your account's capabilities through the SDK (will be explained below) putExtra(OmiseActivity.EXTRA_CAPABILITY, capability)
+        //You can retrieve your account's capabilities through the SDK (will be explained below) putExtra(OmiseActivity.EXTRA_CAPABILITY, capability)

         paymentCreatorLauncher.launch(this)